boyter/boyter.org/content/posts/2017-02-12-setup-concourseci-2-6-0-nginx-signed-certificates-ubuntu-16-04.md

 Prerequisites are that you have a Ubuntu instance running somewhere.
 If you want to run the fly execute command you will also need a valid domain name to point at your machine.
 This is an annoying thing caused by GoLang when using SSL certs.
 Turns out you cannot set a hostfile entry and use it as such.
 You can in a insecure non SSL mode but otherwise cannot.

 If you are using a virual machine from DigitalOcean/AWS/Vultr or other you will need to add some swap space.
 I noticed a lot of issues where this was missing.
-You can do so by running the following commands which will configure your server to have 4G of swap space,

-<pre>sudo fallocate -l 4G /swapfile
- sudo chmod 600 /swapfile
- sudo mkswap /swapfile
- sudo swapon /swapfile
- sudo echo "/swapfile none swap sw 0 0" &gt;&gt; /etc/fstab</pre>
+You can do so by running the following commands which will configure your server to have 4G of swap space,```sudo fallocate -l 4G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile sudo echo "/swapfile none swap sw 0 0" &gt;&gt; /etc/fstab```

 We will need to get the concourse binary, and to make it executable.
 For convenience and to match the concourse documentation lets also rename it to concourse.
-To do so run the following command.

-<pre>wget https://github.com/concourse/concourse/releases/download/v2.6.0/concourse_linux_amd64 && mv concourse_linux_amd64 concourse && chmod +x concourse</pre>
+To do so run the following command.```wget https://github.com/concourse/concourse/releases/download/v2.6.0/concourse_linux_amd64 && mv concourse_linux_amd64 concourse && chmod +x concourse```

-We now need to generate the keys that concourse requires.
+We now need to generate the keys that concourse requires.```mkdir keys cd keys

-<pre>mkdir keys
- cd keys

 ssh-keygen -t rsa -f tsa_host_key -N '' && ssh-keygen -t rsa -f worker_key -N '' && ssh-keygen -t rsa -f session_signing_key -N '' && cp worker_key.pub authorized_worker_keys
- cd ..</pre>
+ cd ..```

 The above commands will create a directory called keys and setup all of the keys that concourse 2.6.0 requires.

-We can now create some helper scripts which we can use to run concourse easily.
+We can now create some helper scripts which we can use to run concourse easily.```pico concourse.sh

-<pre>pico concourse.sh

 ./concourse web \
  --basic-auth-username main \